lars-t-hansen/flatjs/SPEC.md

 n*R.SIZE will allocate space enough to hold n such elements.

 R.ALIGN is the required alignment for R, in bytes.

+R.NAME is the name of the type R.

 #### Global function properties